What is fixed disk and dynamic disk

 But dynamic virtual hard disks are not recommended for virtual machines that run server workloads in a production environment.
 You need to make sure you have enough physical storage space and delete or merge all snapshots before the disk conversion, otherwise the conversion process may fail.
 So, it’s better to back up your virtual machine before converting Hyper-V disk to prevent data loss in the process.

-How to backup Hyper-V VM before disk conversion
+How to backup Hyper-V VM before disk conversion (free way)

 For enterprises, data security comes first.
 60 percent of small businesses that lose data will shut down within six months.
 That’s according to new information gathered by Washington, DC-based research firm Clutch.
-Before you make big changes, backup is necessary for you that helps you to avoid human error, natural disaster, viruses & malware and etc.
+Before you make big changes, backup is necessary for you that helps you to avoid human error, natural disaster, viruses & malware etc.

 Enterprise security: The most reliable infrastructure to protect your data - both your data is in transit or at rest, and meet the security needs of your business.